 - Get alerts.
 If you're running low, or your meter's running on emergency credit, you can get alerts on your in-home display to let you know that you need to top up.

 Economy 7 and 10 are tariffs which charge different amounts at different times of day.
-A few suppliers have now started offering smart meters capable of handling these 'two-rate tariffs', but not all most are concentrating on standard gas and elec-supplied homes.
-Always check before agreeing to have one installed.
+Most suppliers are now offering smart meters capable of handling these 'two-rate tariffs' – but always check before agreeing to have one installed.

 If you're on one of these two-rate tariffs, your smart meter should automatically send meter readings for the low and high-rate periods, but it's always worth double-checking your tariff is set up correctly once the meters are installed.

 Yes – in fact, smart meters are a requirement of the Smart Export Guarantee (SEG) scheme, which pays you for any electricity you don't use yourself.
 See Solar panels – are they worth it? for full info.

 Can I switch with smart meters and will mine go 'dumb'?